 This is a subwoofer without a passive radiator and port.
 As the name conveys, its design is sealed with a well-rounded hole, and the bass only has one route to leave the cabinet.

 Front-firing sort of subwoofers always have their speakers pointed forward.
 Subsequently, sounds from this sub would emanate from the front and from the side of the sub.

 In comparison, the down-firing subwoofers have their speakers facing downward.
 A proper way of enjoying such a downward speaker is if it is placed on a shelf or something higher from the ground level.

 In addition, these types of subwoofers tend to be louder than its counterparts because it tends to focus the sound in one direction.

 In a case where the sound spreads across the room, this does not apply to horn-loaded subwoofers because the output of the sounds is more directional.

-Difference Between Connecting Two Subwoofers to One Channel Amps and Connecting Two Subwoofers to One Receiver
+Difference Between How to Connect Two Subwoofers to a One Channel Amp and Connecting Two Subwoofers to One Receiver

 In this guide, the major differences between both systems are highlighted.
 This would aid your understanding and guide your choice.

 A palpable difference between both systems is their varying functionality.
 When a subwoofer is connected to an amplifier, it only sends and receives signals from the audio, processes it, and takes out the signal to the subwoofers.